keenanromain/AWS-SAA-C02-Study-Guide/README.md

    - S3 then consolidates those records into log files
    - S3 finally uploads the log files to your secondary monitoring bucket as log objects

+### S3 Multipart Upload
+- Multipart upload allows you to upload a single object as a set of parts.
+Each part is a contiguous portion of the object's data.
+You can upload these object parts independently and in any order.
+- If transmission of any part fails, you can retransmit that part without affecting other parts.
+After all parts of your object are uploaded, Amazon S3 assembles these parts and creates the object.
+- Possible reasons for why you would want to use Multipart upload:
+  - Multipart upload delivers the ability to begin an upload before you know the final object size.
+  - Multipart upload delivers improved throughput.
+  - Multipart upload delivers the ability to pause and resume object uploads.
+  - Multipart upload delivers quick recovery from network issues.
+- You can use an AWS SDK to upload an object in parts.
+Alternatively, you can perform the same action via the AWS CLI.

 ## CloudFront